What is 3D Printing? | 3D Printing Software | Autodesk

 Every manufacturing process, including FFF 3D printing, has an environmental impact.
 Learn how to reduce your parts' environmental footprint.

-3D printing is much older than you might think!
-The first patents for an additive manufacturing process are dated all the way back to the 1970s.
-The first true additive manufacturing patent that led to a product is dated to 1984.
-The first real-world applications of additive manufacturing are in the dental industry, printing out masks of teeth as a replacement for plaster casting from moulds.

-3D printing is a rapid prototyping (US site) process, mass customisable manufacturing process and a technology that enables the creation of complex geometries previously not possible through other manufacturing processes.
+3D printing is a rapid prototyping (US site) process, mass customizable (US site) manufacturing process, and a technology that enables the creation of complex geometries previously not possible through other manufacturing processes.
 It’s also a digital manufacturing technology that requires no tooling changes for revised parts, which means there’s no downtime between product revisions or manufacturing entirely new products.

-3D printing a part is a combination of the material you wish to use and the volume.
-Because 3D printing can output using a plethora of plastics and metals, the cost of a part can vary dramatically depending on what you are using, but it can be more affordable per part than other processes.

 Get product updates and enhancements, useful Fusion 360 tips and tutorials, roadmap updates and community stories.